spiritual somatic trauma therapist California

 Depth

 It was around then that I felt called to pivot and move my career in another direction.
 When I arrived at Pacifica Graduate Institute, I felt I had finally come home.
-I spent the next few years discovering and learning about the Depth Psychological and Jungian tradition with a voracious curiosity that I thought was all but lost.
+I spent the next few years discovering and learning about the Depth Psychological and Jungian tradition with a voracious curiosity.

 Beyond